What is the Linkly Client?

 - Make sure the following is configured:

-Sleep > Sleep after > ‘00’ minutes.
+- Sleep > Sleep after > ‘00’ minutes

-Sleep > Allow hybrid sleep > Off.
+- Sleep > Allow hybrid sleep > Off

-USB settings > USB selective suspend setting > Disabled.
+- USB settings > USB selective suspend setting > Disabled

 Disable Windows Fast Startup (Windows 10 - 11)

-- From the Windows Start search, enter 'Control Panel'.
+- From the Windows Start search, enter 'Control Panel', click to open the Control Panel and then click on 'Power Options'.

-Open Control Panel and click on 'Power Options'. - Select ‘Change what the power buttons do’.
+- Select ‘Change what the power buttons do’

-- Ensure ‘Fast Startup’ is unticked.
+- Ensure ‘Fast Startup’ is unticked

-- Ensure ‘Sleep’ is unticked.
+- Ensure ‘Sleep’ is unticked